Daris Swindler: Bigfoot research

-Though a longtime skeptic of Bigfoot (the giant, bipedal ape-like creature said to live in North America's Pacific Coast), Swindler was one of the few experts willing to examine evidence cited in support of the creature's existence.
-As quoted by Stein, Swindler's opinion regarding Bigfoot changed after the discovery of the so-called Skookum Body Cast (an impression left in a mud pit by a purported Bigfoot).
+Though a longtime skeptic of Bigfoot, Swindler was one of the few experts willing to examine evidence cited in support of the creature's existence.
+As quoted by Stein, Swindler's opinion regarding Bigfoot changed after the discovery of the Skookum Body Cast.
 After making a detailed examination of the cast, Swindler stated, "Whatever made this was very well adapted to walking on two feet ...
 It's not conclusive, but it's consistent with what you'd expect to see if a giant biped sat down in the mud."